shariq1989/cookbook/content/recipe/homemade_corn_tortilla_chips.md

 * Lime: Add zest and juice of a lime over the chips and toss for a citrus tang.

 * Sweetener: Want to try something a little adventurous?
-Try our dessert chips using the same tortilla chips found in this recipe.
+Try our dessert nachos using the same tortilla chips found in this recipe.

 #### What is the best way to store leftover chips?